ilyas-yesilyaprak/AI-ML-Portfolio/AI&ML-Projects-Portfolio/gender-classification-vgg16/README.md

-# Gender Classification with VGG-16
+# Gender Classification using Transfer Learning with VGG-16

 This project performs binary gender classification using the CelebA dataset and transfer learning with a pretrained VGG-16 model.